Understanding Startup Cap Table

 Understanding Convertible Notes?
 How do they impact a Cap Table?

 You might have seen the mention of convertible notes above.
 Well, it is important to understand them too as they do affect the startup cap table structure a lot.
 Convertible notes are debt where the debt is paid in equity.
 Common convertible notes are KISS (Keep it Simple Security) and SAFE (Simple Agreement for Future Equity).
 These notes actually convert into shares of the company sometime in the future after it is granted.
 So, it is a blend of both equity and debt.
-And even though it is converted or not, it is very important for the cap table.
+And even if it is converted or not, it is very important for the cap table.

 By now you know the various parts of a startup cap table structure and why they are important.
 So, using this knowledge, start off your journey as a founder on the right foot.
 Have your cap table ready before it gets too late.
 And a great and simple way to create your cap table is through a cap table software.